rostyslavshovak/NER_mountain/README.md

 For more details and additional examples, refer to the Jupyter notebook included in this repository.

+## **Problems**

+The problems that this model currently faces may include:
+  1. Lack of Input Checking: If a user mistakenly inputs "mount **Evrest**" instead of "**Everest**".
+The model may misrecognize name.
+  2. The model struggles when the input contains only part of the names, such as "**Olympus**" instead of "Mount Olympus."
+So please use full names, from name list file.

+All these problems may fix by using larger dataset, leading to better model accuracy.

 ## **Usage**

 To perform inference with the trained model, use the provided Python scripts: